-This Is Why You Get Brain Freeze From Eating Ice Cream
+This Is Why You Get a Brain Freeze From Eating Ice Cream

 Whether you’re a Ben and Jerry’s gal, a Friendly’s fan, or a die-hard Halo Top devotee, everyone’s favorite ice cream sometimes comes with a not-so-enjoyable side effect.
 Sometimes nicknamed an “ice cream headache,” brain freeze can put a damper on that otherwise delicious treat.
 Here’s how to avoid brain freeze once and for all, so you can get back to enjoying those tasty treats.

 Why do you get a brain freeze in the first place?

 Ever wondered why you get it?
 Sphenopalatine ganglioneuralgia, the scientific name for the sensation, happens when your blood vessels constrict in reaction to the cold dessert.
 Your brain is responding to the temperature change by increasing blood flow to the area, which causes the headache-type feeling.

 “When the vessels shrink and dilate like that, the nerves next to it try to send signals up to your brain saying the vessels are really dilating—something’s happening inside our mouths,” Dr. Jessica Heiring, a headache specialist at the Minneapolis Clinic of Neurology, told the Minneapolis Star Tribune.
 This leads to a “referred pain” in other parts of the face before your brain realizes that the cold is only in your mouth, and not in the rest of your face.

 Fortunately, the uncomfortable feeling tends to only last for a few seconds, although it can last for several minutes if you’re unlucky.
 Want to avoid that pesky ice cream headache in the first place?
 There are some tips that could help.